Ruhaan838/100Day-GPU/README.md

 ## 1️⃣6️⃣ Day - 16

 The Day 16 is quite simple one.
 Implement FHD (fully-hybrid Domain) algorim for non-cartesian magnetic resonance imaging (MRI) reconstruction in CUDA.

+## 1️⃣7️⃣ Day - 17

+The Day 17 is have so much to learn, I learn flash-attention-2 with forward and backward pass.